lizmat/articles/review-of-2024.md

 As the source code of `Cro` had always been open source, this was more a question of handing over responsibilities.
 Fortunately the Raku Community reacted: *Patrick Böker* has taken care of making `Cro` a true open source project related to Raku, and the [associated web site https://cro.raku.org](https://cro.raku.org) is now being hosted on the Raku infrasructure.
 With many kudos to the Raku Infra Team!

+### A huge thanks

+Sadly, *Jonathan Worthington* also indicated that they would only remain minimally involved in the further development of [MoarVM](https://github.com/MoarVM/MoarVM), [NQP](https://github.com/raku/NQP) and [Rakudo](https://github.com/rakudo/rakudo/) in the foreseeable future.
+As such, all of their modules were moved to the [Raku Community Modules Adoption Center](https://github.com/raku-community-modules), where they were updated and re-released.

+## Issues cleanup

+At the beginning of October, *Elizabeth Mattijsen* decided to take on the large number of open Rakudo issues at that time: 1300+.
+They reported on that work in [Raku Fall Issue Cleanup](https://dev.to/lizmat/raku-fall-issue-cleanup-lkc), which resulted in the closing of more than 500 issues.
+Of the about 800 open issues remaining, almost 300 were marked as "fixed in RakuAST", and abou 100 were marked as "Will be addressed in RakuAST".
+Which still leaves about 400 open, so there's still plenty of work to be done here.

+## RakuDoc v2.0

-Rakudo saw about 1700 commits this year, which is about 15% less than 2023.
-About one third of these commits were in the development of RakuAST.
+Rakudo saw about 2000 commits (MoarVM, NQP, Rakudo, doc) this year, which is about the same as in 2023.
+About one third of these commits were in the development of RakuAST (down from 75% in 2023).

-Commits: rakudo: 1390, MoarVM: 145, NQP: 289
+Commits: rakudo: 1390, MoarVM: 145, NQP: 289, docs: 289

 p6c:
 - 658 -> 427 modules